moyakub/python-practice/README.md

     3. You should see (venv) in the termial which proves that virtual env is activated successfully.
     4. Run `pip install -r requirements.txt`
     5. Run `python3 covid-stats.py`
     6. You should get current covid stats.
+        1. To get covid cases next time, You do not need to follow all above steps again.
+Simply, follow #2 and #5.
+If you already have virtual environment activated, then only follow #5